Village Green for the Community

 The Village Green is administered by The George Meadow Millennium Green Trust on behalf of the Village.

-The current Trustees are Jennifer Stringer, David Hannah, Charles Stewart-Smith and Phil Green.
-Babs Page is the Secretary and Treasurer.
+The current trustees are Jennifer Stringer, David Hannah, Charles Stewart-Smith, Matthew Headley and Oliver Fenn-Smith.

 To celebrate the impending start of a new millennium, the Countryside Agency (now Natural England) sponsored an initiative in 1998 to create a number of new Village Greens throughout the UK.
 The Parish Council of Brompton Regis agreed to support this idea and it was decided to investigate whether the land to the south of the George Inn could be developed into a Village Green for Brompton Regis.
 The land at the time was heavily overgrown and, more challenging, was owned by a property developer.
 Notwithstanding the challenges of a small village raising sufficient funds to purchase and develop the land it was decided to press ahead with an application.